bandlab/Guide/encoder_setup/advanced_live_streaming.md

 ##Doing more with OBS

-OBS is a truly versatile piece of software.
-If you've mastered the single camera stream using OBS, here are a few suggestions of what else you can do to make your Shows on Chew a bit more exciting...
+OBS is a truly versatile piece of software - that's why we based [Broadcaster](https://chew.tv/guide/broadcaster) on it!
+If you've mastered the single camera stream, here are a few suggestions of what else you can do to make your shows on Chew a bit more exciting...

 ###Multi-cam

-We think the first step in doing more with OBS is adding a second camera to your broadcast.
+We think the first step in doing more with an encoder like OBS is adding a second camera to your broadcast.

 If you're using USB webcams as your main video input; this is as simple as adding an extra webcam to OBS when you [get started](http://chew.tv/guide/encoder_setup/open_broadcast_software).